top of page

 The New South Wales Government proclaimed Goodna Cemetery as a Cemetery in 1859.

-Goodna Cemetery Woogaroo Asylum Memorial List
+Goodna Cemetery, Woogaroo Asylum Memorial List

 Picture Ipswich taken in 1991, we see where originally the grave markers from number “3” cemetery were located at the Goodna cemetery before moving to where they are today, all together down the back corner